ObjectIsAdvantag/roomkit-collector/README.md

-# TimeSeries Collector for RoomKits
+# PeopleCount Collector for RoomKits

-Collects PeopleCount time series from RoomKits, and computes averaged counters
+Collect PeopleCount events as time series from RoomKits, and expose stable counters via a REST API.

+Background:
+- RoomKits fire events every time they notice a change for the PeopleCount counter.
+As participants in a Meeting Room are moving their faces, it is frequent to see regular changes to the PeopleCount counter being fired.
+If queried mutiple times, even in close intervalls, the PeopleCount value for a RoomKit should be expected to differ.
+- The collector batch and barycentre utility create a stable counter for each device part of a RoomKit deployment.
+The PeopleCounter events for each device is collected in a in-memory timeseries database, and the REST API lets you compute instantly an averaged value for a custom period of time.

 This repo contains 3 components:
-- collector: collects PeopleCount events for a pre-configured list of devices, collects as TimeSeries (also recycles TimeSeries out of the observation window)
+- collector batch: collects PeopleCount events for a pre-configured list of devices, collects as TimeSeries (also recycles TimeSeries out of the observation window)
-- barycentre: computes an average value from a Time Series, by weighting each value based on its duration (before next event happens)
+- barycentre utility: computes an average value from a Time Series, by weighting each value based on its duration (before next event happens)
-- API: exposes the latest and average weigthed number from PeopleCount events fired by the pre-configured list of devices
+- REST API: exposes the latest and average weigthed number from PeopleCount events fired by the pre-configured list of devices

 ## API